munkyfoot/dev-configs/README.md

 Common logic for prompts, welcome banners, and helpers lives in `shared/` and is sourced by both shells.

+## Prompt Guidelines

+Agent guidance for this repo lives in `prompts/AGENTS.md`.

+It defines general expectations for code quality, workflow, testing, documentation, and safety without prescribing a default application stack.

 ## Requirements

 - Zsh shell (for zsh configs)